 - Don't forget to accept all the terms and conditions

 - Copy the code generated by Google Analytics

 - Go back to your Shopify store and select ‘Online Store' button

 - Paste your code in the Google Analytics box

 And you're done.

 The software has an all-inclusive data sharing background which lets me customize the way I share with Google data from other Analytics methods.
-Shopify Google Analytics proves its convenience whenever I want to know if the visits are coming from mobile phones or a desktop computer.
+Adding Google Analytics to Shopify proves its convenience whenever I want to know if the visits are coming from mobile phones or a desktop computer.

 If your Google Analytics account is completely set up and you don't see any changes, just be a little patient.
 Google Analytics might be a bit sluggish sometimes since it's collecting all the requisite data.
 To make the most out of Google Analytics, you might want to consider an upgrade on your Shopify plan (compare Shopify plans and pricing here).